 With that aside, let’s start off with some Honorable Mentions.

 There are three themes and strategies which did not make the cut:

 These three different styles of decks can certainly be fun and powerful to play with.
 However, the game has evolved so much throughout the past years and has left these types of decks at a disadvantage compared to others further on in the list.

 Of course, these types of decks can win you games from time to time, but they usually don’t guarantee consistent performance.

 Voltron decks are all about using your commander as a finisher.
 These types of decks look for the opportunity to deal the 21 Commander damage needed to eliminate a player.
 They achieve so by pumping the general and dealing the damage in a fast and precise manner.

 Stax decks are punishing your opponents for playing anything.
 This means that the strategy is to stall your opponents by making their spells cost more mana or deal them damage whenever they cast a spell.
-By stalling your opponents you get the change to build up your board and find a win condition.
+By stalling your opponents, you get the chance to build up your board and find a win condition.

 With that out of the way, let’s get into the main list.

 This theme is really fun to build around.
 As the theme name suggests, these types of decks revolve around the graveyard interactions.
 This can mean using self-milling strategies to fill your graveyard and utilize it in some way or another.
 This strategy can be both sneaky and powerful.

 Although this is the case, it still has some drawbacks, such as your opponents having exile-based removal as well as graveyard-hate cards.
 For this reason, this theme is not that powerful.